Salahuddin Shishani: Militant activities

-He "fought alongside" Ruslan Gelayev during the wars in Chechnya.

-He participated in the 2001 Kodori crisis.
+He "fought alongside" Ruslan Gelayev during the wars in Chechnya and participated in the 2001 Kodori crisis.

-He was involved in a July 2002 battle with Russian forces in Itum-Kalinsky District, Russia after a group of militants had crossed the Russian-Georgian border, in which eight "Russian soldiers were killed" and seven "wounded."
+Shishani was involved in a July 2002 battle with Russian forces in Itum-Kalinsky District, Russia after a group of militants had crossed the Russian-Georgian border, in which eight "Russian soldiers were killed" and seven "wounded."
 He was arrested in August 2002 alongside another Georgian, Robinzon Margoshvili, as well as a few Chechens.
 Shishani and Margoshvili were charged with "crossing the border illegally and trafficking explosives and weapons", to which they pled not guilty.
 The Russians were previously handed over to the Russian government, while the two Georgians were released in April 2003.

-He was sent to Syria on behalf of the Caucasus Emirate and served as a deputy to Abu Omar al-Shishani in Jaish al-Muhajireen wal-Ansar (JMWA) and was made the emir following al-Shishani's defection to the Islamic State (IS) in November 2013.
+Shishani was sent to Syria on behalf of the Caucasus Emirate and served as a deputy to Abu Omar al-Shishani in Jaish al-Muhajireen wal-Ansar (JMWA) and was made the emir following al-Shishani's defection to the Islamic State (IS) in November 2013.
 Shishani traveled to Raqqa and unsuccessfully sought a truce between the Islamic State and other rebel groups in his role as head of JMWA.
 IS attempted to assassinate him and killed his driver.
 He and his deputy, Abdul Karim Krymsky, served until June 2015, and were reportedly replaced with the assistance of Al-Nusra Front.
 A sharia court had ruled against him and Krimsky, leading to their departure from the group.

 Following his ousting, he pledged bay'ah to the Caucasus Emirate.
 He and other former members of JMWA formed the Caucasus Emirate in Syria.
 He was removed as the head of the Caucasus Emirate in December 2015.

 He established Jaysh Usrah, which was primarily made up of Syrians, and had numbered around 300, though following his death, the group is likely defunct.